Norman McCay

-The Reverend Norman McCay is a fictional character from the DC Comics mini-series Kingdom Come, where he acted as the narrator and de facto protagonist.
-As Kingdom Come is an Elseworlds series, McCay has not been seen in the regular DC Universe continuity since.
-However, with the recent revelations in the Justice Society of America title, McCay is apparently a part of DC Comics' multiverse.
+The Reverend Norman McCay is a fictional character from the DC Comics miniseries Kingdom Come, where he acted as the narrator and de facto protagonist.
+As Kingdom Come is an Elseworlds series, McCay has not been seen in the regular DC Universe continuity, but subsequent revelations in the Justice Society of America title indicate McCay is apparently a part of DC Comics' multiverse.
 McCay is a preacher and the witness to the Biblical events of the series.

 Publication history

 Norman McCay was created by Alex Ross and Mark Waid for the Kingdom Come miniseries, wherein he narrated the events of the story.
 United Church of Christ minister Clark Ross, father of artist Alex Ross, posed for Norman McCay.
-The sweater McCay wears throughout the series is based on that of the elder Ross (as mentioned by Alex in the sketchbook section of the Kingdom Come Trade Paperback).
+The sweater McCay wears throughout the series is based on that of the elder Ross (as mentioned by Alex in the sketchbook section of the Kingdom Come trade paperback).

 The surname "McCay" is a homage to cartoonist Winsor McCay, creator of Little Nemo comics.

 Fictional character biography

 McCay is a Dutch Reformed minister.
 He was friend and pastor to the former Sandman, Wesley Dodds, until he died.
 Dodds proclaimed an apocalyptic prophecy concerning future events involving the world's super-heroes.
 Prior to entering the presence of the Quintessence he had always believed that God was a force and that that force did not assume a literal physical form or create servants to its will.

 McCay is saddened by this and finds that he has inherited Dodds' visions.
-McCay's world is one where a new generation of super-heroes has become far more violent and bloodthirsty than their predecessors — such as Superman, Batman and Wonder Woman.
+McCay's world is one where a new generation of super-heroes has become far more violent and bloodthirsty than their predecessors, such as Superman, Batman and Wonder Woman.
 This culminates in the destruction of Kansas in a battle resulting in the deaths of one million people.

 As upset as anyone else, McCay later delivers a sermon based on the Book of Revelation which includes passages that unintentionally reminds his congregation of the Kansas disaster.
 This drives them away and a frustrated McCay is then contacted by the Spectre to bear witness to the events of the changing world.
 He believes the Spectre to be an angel and thus validates his faith.

 In the course of their travels, McCay and the Spectre witness the growing tension in the world, the attempts by Superman and his Justice League to restore order and plots by the likes of Lex Luthor to take advantage in order to seize power for themselves.

 While invisible to most, McCay becomes visible to the Justice League on one occasion when the Flash grabs him from the dimension through which he travels.
 He attempts to tell Superman that the apocalypse will result from their actions.
 Superman, however, is confused by his appearance and refuses his warning in part because, knowing he is trapped, McCay delivers the warning in the form of repeating a biblical passage spoken to him by Dodds.